cjavierss04/OfficialDocuments/PartnershipAgreements/traduccion_comparada.md

 ## Article 5
 ## Payment arrangements

-* The coordinator will transfer the part of the Erasmus+ grant contribution corresponding to each individual beneficiary using the accounts stipulated in Annex III of this Agreement.
+* The coordinator will transfer the part of the Erasmus+ grant contribution corresponding to each individual beneficiary using the accounts stipulated in Annex XXXX of this Agreement.
 The partnership should create an individual annex for each beneficiary with their bank account details and signed by the legal representative:

 [Name of Bank]